 Statement on Teaching, Learning and Assessment

 This module will introduce the student to the cross−discipline nature of forensic investigations, drawing on Abertay’s research expertise in computing, psychology, and forensic science together with practitioners from crime scene investigation.
 A series of lectures will be supplemented by a practical crime scene study and on−line resources.
-Assessment will be by a series of on−line assessments following each topic.
+Assessment will be by an on−line exam towards the end of the module.

 Teaching and Learning Work Loads